Arrovian Aggregation of Convex Preferences: Introduction

 \subsection{Illustrative Example}

+The most natural setting where our assumptions apply is that of preference aggregation when the outcome set consists of all lotteries over a finite set of alternatives.
+By contrast, this subsection discusses the application of our results to a budget allocation setting from public finance.
+Even though the assumption of convex preferences is somewhat restrictive in this context, we think that the example nicely illustrates the premises and consequences as well as the limitations of our results.

-Let us illustrate the framework and our results by considering the following example from public finance.\footnote{A similar application is briefly mentioned by \citet{Zhou91b} in the context of strategyproof public-good mechanisms when individual preferences are continuous and convex.} Imagine that a representative body, consisting of 100 delegates, aims at reaching a joint decision on how to divide a nation's tax budget between four departments: education, transportation, health, and military.\footnote{Our results are equally relevant for the emerging area of \emph{participatory budgeting} where ordinary citizens, rather than delegates, decide on budget allocations \citep{Caba04a}.} The delegates belong to different parties ($A$, $B$, $C$, and $D$) and each party already put forward a favored budget proposal (see \Cref{tab:example}).\footnote{One issue ignored here is how to arrive at the set of budget proposals.
+Imagine that a representative body, consisting of 100 delegates, aims at reaching a joint decision on how to divide a nation's tax budget between four departments: education, transportation, health, and military.
+The delegates belong to different parties ($A$, $B$, $C$, and $D$) and each party already put forward a favored budget proposal (see \Cref{tab:example}).\footnote{One issue ignored here is how to arrive at the set of budget proposals.
 In particular, it is required that the proposals are affinely independent.} We assume, for simplicity, that there are four groups of delegates with identical preferences, which could---for example---correspond to the four parties, but emphasize that no such assumption is required for our results.
 In fact, no restrictions whatsoever are imposed on the delegates' preferences over proposals.
 As a consequence, Arrow's theorem implies that every non-dictatorial Pareto optimal SWF violates independence of irrelevant alternatives (IIA), i.e., collective preferences over pairs of proposals may depend on individual preferences over other, unrelated, proposals.
 Moreover, in the given profile of preferences, the pairwise majority relation is cyclic and every proposal is unstable in the sense that it can be overthrown by a majority of the delegates.

+In the described setting, it seems fairly natural to extend the space of possible outcomes by allowing to compromise between the different proposals such that the set of outcomes is now the convex hull of $A$, $B$, $C$, and $D$.
+A fifty-fifty mixture of proposals $A$ and $B$, for instance, will be written as $\nicefrac{1}{2}\, A + \nicefrac{1}{2}\, B$ and assigns 35\% of the budget to education, 20\% to transportation, 30\% to health, and 15\% to military.
+When assuming that the delegates' preferences over this enlarged, infinite, set of outcomes satisfy continuity and convexity and an innocuous symmetry condition, such preferences can be represented by bilinear utility functions.
+Note, however, that these assumptions do not allow for decreasing marginal returns for increasingly large investments as well as complementarities and substitutabilities among departments.